muon-build/muon/doc/contributing.md

 ## Error handling

 All errors that can be checked, should be checked.
-If an error is detected, an error message should be printed using `interp_error`, or if there is no source code associated with the error, `LOG_E`.
+If an error is detected, an error message should be printed using `vm_error`, or if there is no source code associated with the error, `LOG_E`.
 The error should be immediately returned.
 Most functions returning  a `bool` return `false` on error.
 The most common other type of error returning function has the return type